+Thank you for caring for our patient following their recent hip surgery.
 Our goal is support you in this process and to provide guidelines for progression of rehabilitation.
 This protocol is meant to provide the basic exercises and techniques you will need to guide your patient to their return to normal function.
-At their 6-8 week follow up and if appropriate, Drs.
-Ellman and Hugate will assess the patient and determine whether they are ready to return to advanced functional training /sports specific rehab under your guidance.
+At their 6-8 week follow up and if appropriate, Dr. Ellman will determine whether your patient is ready to progress to an advanced functional training program.
+This will include return to sport protocol, a maintenance strength program, or to continue to work on "the basics" before progressing further.

-- Progression through each phase is based on clinical criteria/goal achievement versus time lines.
-Please allow patient progress to dictate the rehab, not solely rehab timelines! - Please tailor this program to each individual based on their ability to progress and respond to treatment. - Please monitor for any signs/symptoms of pelvic floor dysfunction or hip flexor tendinitis throughout this protocol. - Primary goals at 10 weeks post-op are normalized gait and good gluteal recruitment. - We expect ROM restrictions at this time! - Do not push through pain to achieve greater range, these specific motions will improve naturally with a return to functional activity and not with overly aggressive stretching! - We have provided suggested patient handouts for weight bearing progression, partner assisted PROM, and a basic pool program in the appendix section of this protocol. - This also includes therapeutic exercises and potential hip self-mobilizations if appropriate for your patient.
+- Utilize this protocol and exercise description as a guide for treatment.
+Please utilize your clinical decision making to adjust treatments if needed within protocol precautions - Progression through each phase is based on clinical criteria/goal achievement versus time lines.
+Please allow patient progress and their hip to dictate the rehab, not solely rehab timelines! - Please tailor this program for each individual based on their ability to progress and respond to treatment.
+Advancement per protocol involves an accurate assessment of joint function, strength, mobility, and progressive overload.
+Do not hesitate to reach out to our team with any questions! - Primary goals at 6 weeks post labral repair (non microfracture) and 10 weeks post microfracture are normalized gait and good gluteal recruitment. - We expect ROM restrictions at this time, especially with external rotation, internal rotation, and extension - Do not push through pain to achieve greater range, these specific motions will improve naturally with a return to functional activity and not with overly aggressive stretching! - We have provided suggested patient handouts for weight bearing progression, partner assisted PROM, and a basic pool program in the appendix section of this protocol. - The appendix section of this protocol also includes pictures of therapeutic exercises and self-mobilizations suggested as progressions within the protocol

-If you have any questions regarding your patient or this rehabilitation protocol, please feel free to contact Dr. Ellman at mellman@panoramaortho.com, Dr. Hugate at rhugate@panoramaortho.com or our Physical Therapy team lead at ltbaum@panoramaortho.com.
+If you have any questions regarding your patient or this rehabilitation protocol, please feel free to contact Dr. Ellman or our Physical Therapy team lead as listed below.